This is a review for Sony Pictures latest Marvel installment called Morbius – Starring Jared Leto, Matt Smith and Adria Arjona.

 The main story is straight-forward, explained well, and solid throughout.
 It’s easy for someone to be introduced to this character for the first time, through this movie.

-There were plenty of scenes that had thrilling action sequences, and some scenes gave a good jump-scare.
+There were some scenes that had thrilling action sequences, and scenes that gave a good jump-scare.
 There was a great on-screen chemistry built up between the characters (Michael Morbius, Martine Bancroft and Loxius Crown), and interactions felt genuine, in order to reach that ending perfectly.

 Jared Leto embodies the role of Michael Morbius very well and feels like his best performance in years!
 Leto conveys his line deliveries with the impression of being in pain, as expected with someone suffering from an extreme medical condition, and begins to bring more energy to his role once he transforms.